Paul Gildea

 Paul Gildea (born November 1957) is an Australian musician, music educator and talent manager.
-He is best known as the lead guitarist and backing vocalist for the band Icehouse.
+He is best known as the guitarist and backing vocalist for the band Icehouse.

 Early life

-Gildea was born in Coburg, Victoria in November 1957, one of four children.
+Gildea was born in Coburg, Victoria on 30 November 1957, one of four children.
 He initially wanted to play drums, but received his first guitar at age 12.
 He completed his secondary education at Melbourne High School and went on to complete a Bachelor of Business degree majoring in Sociology.

 Musician

 Gildea played in numerous bands from age 15.
 In 1990 Gildea was invited to join Icehouse to replace Bob Kretschmer.
 He took a break from the band in 2004, rejoining in 2007.

 From 1998 to 2000, Gildea was also a touring member of Little River Band, replacing Peter Beckett.
 That was the last occasion that Little River Band would consist entirely of Australian members.

 Gildea was also the lead guitarist for James Reyne, Vika and Linda Bull and Rick Price.